ainfosec/FISSURE/README.md

 ./install
 ```

-This will automatically install PyQt software dependencies required to launch the installation GUIs if they are not found.
+This will install PyQt software dependencies required to launch the installation GUIs if they are not found.

 Next, select the option that best matches your operating system (should be detected automatically if your OS matches an option).